trebeljahr/trebeljahr.com/_pages/needlestack.md

 ## Developer journey

-As you may or may not know – I am a developer.
+As you may or may not know – I am a software engineer.
 I consider this as one of the best jobs to have and would recommend everybody to embark on this journey.
-Programming is a life changing and empowering ability and it's just really fun and enjoyable too.
+Programming is a life changing and empowering ability and it's fun and enjoyable too.
 It can give you flow like experiences and I like comparing it to playing an instrument or creating art.

-Coding can be deeply relaxing, while at the same time being extremely stimulating and intellectually intricate.
+Coding can be deeply relaxing, while at the same time being extremely stimulating and intellectually intriguing.
 And it is creative too.
-It allows you to build your own cool things, be that websites, games, apps, or things that have never existed before.
+It allows you to build your own things, be that websites, games, apps, or things that have never existed before.

 Plus, becoming a better programmer is an open ended journey.
-The amount of stuff people put out there and create every year is vast, so vast in fact that you can not learn it all.
+The amount of stuff people put out there and create every year is enormous, so enormous that you can not learn it all.
 Coding is something that can keep you on an interesting journey of discovery and greater understanding for the rest of your life.
 I would argue that everybody should learn how to code.

-And this section of the needlestack is filled with the things that I have found on the internet.
-Links and resources that are specific to this hobby of mine.
-This hobby that turned into a job and that is now an integral part of my life.
-If you don't are not interested in computers and any of these things, you can safely skip this part and [continue down here.](#stuff-on-github)
+And this section of the needlestack is filled with the needles specific to this hobby of mine.
+A hobby that eventually turned into a job and that is now an integral part of my life.
+If you are not interested in computers and any of these things, you can safely skip this part and [continue down here.](#stuff-on-github)

 ### How to Learn Programming